 Ranked among the best islands in the U.S. by Conde Nast Traveler readers, Key West welcomes visitors to embrace culture and celebrate tropical living.
-The city has historical charm, Cuban and Carribean culture, and must-see attractions for all ages.
+The city has historical charm, Cuban and Caribbean culture, and must-see attractions.
 Sightseeing offers the best way to see it all, so here are the top Key West tours.
 Afterwards, pick a favorite.

 Trolley: Hop-On Hop-Off Trolley Tour